alphagov/styleguides/git.md

 You are encouraged to make liberal use of Git's [history rewriting features](http://git-scm.com/book/en/Git-Tools-Rewriting-History) while working locally, in order to arrange your commits into appropriate logical chunks that will make sense to your fellow developers.
 In particular, you may find `git rebase --interactive` very useful.
+However, you should not rewrite commits that have been pushed unless:

+  * You are **very sure** that no-one else will be affected by you rewriting the branch history, *or*
+  * You have an Extremely Good Reason.
+For example: someone has committed sensitive information (personally identifiable data, passwords and suchlike) and it needs purging from history.

 When merging from a feature branch to master (or any other mainline development branch), in particular one that has previously been shared with colleagues, you